How to Skip the Runaround and Email the CEO

 The name says it all.
 It’s a webapp that resurrects the spirit of the old carpet bomb but makes it dead simple.
 You go to the site, and you tell it your problem in plain English.
 “My internet is broken, your tech was a no-show, and your support team is useless.”

 Then the magic happens.
 It uses AI to write a professional, well-worded email for you.
+(As someone who built an AI-powered customer support tool called Trigli, I can tell you firsthand that AI is getting really good at this kind of communication.)
 It’s not angry, it’s not whiny.
 It’s a clean, direct letter that clearly explains the issue, the failure of their standard process, and what you expect to happen.

 But here’s the best part.
 It then goes and finds the email addresses of the high-level executives at that company.
 The people who can actually get things done.
 It packages it all up, and you just have to send it.